+This Land Is Your Land.
+Service Versus Surveillance: Has Computer Technology Outpaced the Legal System?
 Still, you will come up short.
 In fact, you may wind up creating such a maze of conflicting virus-protectors, screening protocols and passwords that your computer, TV, telephone and DVR are rendered inoperable and non-repairable, especially if you have “bundled” these services.
 Refusing surveys and other cross-matchable data-collection instruments will help you temporarily.
 Evading surveillance cameras, directional laser-based detection devices, shredding documents and purchasing sensors to stem eavesdropping and voice/facial recognition may buy you time … or ensure that you “do time,” depending.

 Welcome to the world of computer forensics.
-Service Versus Surveillance: Has Computer Technology Outpaced the Legal System?
+Those who watch TV programs like CSI tend to think of forensics as applying only to crime-solving techniques.
+But the term has morphed into “figuring out how the heck stuff works.”
+Therein lies the problem.
+It’s a twenty-first-century Catch-22.
+Last weekend a perfect example surfaced.
+That said, two factoids jumped off the page: _________ Beverly K. Precautionary Principle Law.
 Precautionary Principle states that when an activity causes some threat or harm to the public or the environment, general precautionary measures should be taken.
 When a scientific investigation proves that there is a possible risk in doing some activity, then this principle should be applied.
 Internationally, one of the most important expression of the Precautionary principle is the Rio Declaration from the United Nations Conference on Environment and Development.

-Author Larry Downes: When Innovation and the Legal System Collide Once, technological innovation was embraced by early adopters, who were followed by the masses.
+Author Larry Downes: When Innovation and the Legal System Collide.
+Once, technological innovation was embraced by early adopters, who were followed by the masses.
 Today, technological innovation is embraced by early adopters, who are followed by the lawyers.
 According to Larry Downes, partner, Bell-Mason Group, a venture consulting firm focused on corporate investments in start-ups, it is the lawyers' job to shut down innovation before it reaches the masses.

 Internet Law 101, Part 2 - Search Engine Watch (SEW)